Mr-Destructive/techstructive-blog/_posts/2021-09-14-My-Journey.md

 ## Conclusion

-That's been my story soo far.
+That's been my story so far.
 I have grown from a noob coder to a somewhat confident nerd who can quickly write functional scripts, jump in Vim with more speed, and of course, teach someone something that can be helpful.
 It also is a way for me to relax and enjoy the process of programming.

 Thanks a lot if you have been reading till here.
 **Thank you Hashnode for providing such a great opportunity to create a side hustle here**.
 As always Happy Coding :)